HotPatcher: A open source UE resource hot patching tool

 2020.01.14 Update

-• Fixed the issue with Redirector prompting that resources are uncooked, added IncludeSpecifyAssets to ExportRelease, allowing specification of a certain resource (e.g., only a specific map).
+• Fixed issues where redirectors could indicate resources not cooked, added IncludeSpecifyAssets to ExportRelease, allowing specification of certain resources (e.g., a specific map).

 2020.01.19 Update